SHC-Robotics-Team-8255/About-SHC-Robotics/README.md

 * Level Playing Field
 * [Strong Curriculum](http://curriculum.vexrobotics.com/)
-* [Focus on Robot Performance]
+* Focus on Robot Performance

 ### Level Playing Field
 VEX competitions allow only VEX parts to be used.
-Team cannot manufacture, machine, or 3D print additional parts.
+Teams cannot manufacture, machine, or 3D print additional parts.
 In FIRST competitions those are allowed and new programs like ours do not have access to the machine shops/equipment to be able to compete.
-We aim to build a program around VEX and add FIRST later as we gain experience and resources.
+We observed that successful FIRST teams have a huge head start in those areas and that we would be at a serious disadvantage if we started in FIRST.
+We decided to build a program around VEX and add FIRST later as we gain experience and resources.

 ### Strong Curriculum
 VEX provides an excellent set of material for teachers to use in the classroom and we aspire to expand robotics into more classes at the school.
+SHC has a "physics first" approach to science and the hands-on lessons of motors, motion, gears, sensors, etc. can dramatically enhance a student's understanding of science if added to the lessons.
+SHC is in the process of making robotcs part of the larger curriculum.

 ### Focus on Robot Performance